-Completing a chapter, initiative or task effectively can be just as powerful and exciting as starting or executing it effectively.
-However, it seems as if most people tend to focus more on the starting and executing part.
-We underestimate the power and value of completing things effectively, not merely finishing or ending them.
+Completing a chapter effectively can be a meaningful and powerful endeavor if you approach it with a deliberate and conscious mindset.
+Unfortunately, most people tend to focus more on starting a project and executing it, and when it reaches its end, they just move to the next one.
+We tend to underestimate the power and value of completing things effectively, not merely finishing or ending them.

 You don’t have to do anything for something to end.
-It is the nature of life.
+It is the nature of any cycle.
 Things begin, go through their evolution and end.
-A year, a project or a lifetime, it’s all the same.
-But, in order to complete things – or more accurately to feel complete with activities or situations you need to apply a deliberate and mindful focus and awareness.
+A year, a project or a lifetime, it’s all the same principle.
+But, in order to feel complete at the end of your year, with all the good things and bad things that happened, you need to apply deliberate and mindful focus and awareness.

 How do you complete things?

-If you review the year’s events without the distinction completion in mind, you are likely to focus on the cold facts of what actually happened.
-You will ask yourself questions such as: “What did I do?”
-“What didn’t I do?” and “What results did I achieve?”
-While you may find intellectual satisfaction in taking stock of this year’s events in the most factual, objective and accurate way, this information won’t empower or uplift your spirit and soul.
+If you review the year’s events without the distinction of completion in mind, you are likely to focus on the cold facts of what actually happened.
+You will ask yourself questions such as: “What did I do?”, “What didn’t I do?” and “What results did I achieve?”.
+Most likely your sense of satisfaction would be determined by the number of outcomes you achieved.
+If you achieved most of your goals, you would most likely feel good.
+If not, you would feel bad.

-In contrast, if you look at 2017 through the lens of completion you will be compelled to push your thinking and reflection beyond the cold facts of what happened to a deeper level.
-You will be compelled to own what happened and what didn’t happen in a more meaningful way.
+In contrast, if you look at 2018 through the lens of completion you will push your thinking and reflection beyond merely the facts of what happened to a deeper level.
+You will still account for the facts of what happened, however, you will be compelled to own what happened and what didn’t happen in a more meaningful way.

-The notions of success and failure are interpretations, not facts.
-You can feel victorious and successful even when you haven’t met your goals.
+Your experience of success and failure are based on interpretations, not facts.
+You can feel victorious and successful even when you didn’t meet your goals.
 And, you can feel disappointed and unfulfilled when you did meet your goals.
 The feeling of success or failure is often determined by the notion of completion.

-Completing the past will enable you to put things into a more powerful perspective.
+Completing the past and feeling that you have learned and gained the most out of it will enable you to put things in a more powerful perspective.
 It will help you put the past behind you, and this will leave you feeling freer, stronger and more empowered and excited to focus on the future from a clean slate.

 However, if you leave things incomplete, past incompletions could haunt you and cloud your thoughts, plans, and aspirations for the future.
-Furthermore, you could become more hesitant because of past failures and/or blindly confident because of past successes.
+You could become more hesitant to take on new things because of past failures and/or you could take on things with a sense of vengeance and need to prove something, which could rob you of enjoying the journey.
 In both cases, you would be reacting to your past and that won’t be effective or satisfying.

 The good news is that you can bring completion to your past at any moment, no matter how good or bad things were.
 You just need to take stock, draw empowering conclusions from past events and then declare the past complete.
-It requires taking a stand, and, it takes courage.
-But, you can do it!
+It requires taking a stand and it takes courage.
+But it is easy and fun!

-As you are ending 2017, reflect on your year.
+As you end 2018, reflect on your year.
 First, make the list of the facts – what happened, what you did and didn’t do and accomplish.
 It’s useful to start there.
 But don’t end there.

 - What did I accomplish?